ciesiolka/abc2svg-chisel/README.md

   It defaults to `tohtml.js` (HTML+SVG)
 - `options` are the ABC options.
   For compatibility, the last options are moved before the last ABC file.

+These scripts try to read a file `default.abc` at startup time.
+This file and also the files included by `%%abc-include` are searched in the current directory or in the colon separated list of directories contained in the environment variable `ABCPATH`.

 #### 2.2 Backend scripts